Why Travel to Jordan

 Yes.
 Most travelers with Odynovo would prefer a Jordan tour combined with Egypt and Israel.
 Some even extend their tours to Turkey and Morocco.
-So, if you prefer a multi-country tour, just let us know and we can help to customize a unique tour around your personal interests.
+So, if you prefer a multi-country tour to Middle East, just let us know and we can help to customize a unique tour around your personal interests.

 - How can I obtain my visa to Jordan?